diego-cloud-io/diego-tooling-template/README.md

 ## secrets

-The API and Diego application controller secrets must be present in the cluster.
-These secrets are not created as part of this repo
+The Diego API, Diego application controller and Dex secrets must be present in the cluster.
+These secrets are not created as part of this repo.

+The secrets required are:

+- `diego-api`, a mix of config and sensitive ArgoCD user name and password.
+Used by Diego API
+- `github-app`, a mix of cofig and sensitive private key.
+Used by both the Diego API and the application controller
+- `dex-github-oauth`, sensitive client id and secret of the Diego Github App.
+Used by Dex.
+- `dex-static-clients-oauth`, sensitive client id and secret of ArgoCD as a registered cleint of Dex.
+Used by Dex.